 In this blog post, I will explore the origins of the word and discuss what narcissist gaslighting is.
 I will also discuss some examples of gaslighting by a narcissist so that you can better identify it if it happens to you.

-Gaslighting originated from a play called Gas Light, which was first performed in 1938.
-The plot of the play revolves around a man who tries to make his wife believe that she is going crazy by manipulating her environment and dimming the gas lights in their home.
+Gaslighting is a form of psychological manipulation that involves making someone question their judgment and memories, often leading them to believe that they are losing their sanity.
+The term originated from a play called Gas Light, which was first performed in 1938.
+In the play, an abusive husband attempts to make his wife believe she is going mad by manipulating her environment and dimming the gas lights in their home.

 What is Gaslighting?

 Narcissist gaslighting is a form of emotional abuse used by people with narcissistic tendencies.
 It typically involves the abuser making the victim doubt their own reality, perceptions, and beliefs.
 The abuser does this through manipulation tactics such as denying something happened, even though it did, lying about events or memories, refusing to accept responsibility for their actions, invalidating the victim‘s feelings and opinions, or even countering the truth with false information.